techtangents/java-incredible-proof-machine/readme.markdown

 - No exceptions
 - No nulls
-- No equals(...), hashCode(...) or any other method on java.lang.Object
+- No equals, hashCode, clone or any other method on java.lang.Object
 - No var-args
 - No arrays
 - No inheritance from classes - only interfaces